ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Started Calculator project

 **Thoughts:** The ability to use Grid suddenly clicked with me as I easily created the calculators format, the css was really easy too.
 I got majority of the functionality down but I feel like there's plenty of room for improvement.

+### Day 35: July 22, 2021

+**Today's Progress**: Worked on calculator

+**Thoughts:** Spent the entire time bug fixing.
+Clear wasn't functioning right but I think I got it sorted.
+Also the operators functioned weird if you used them back-to-back without selecting a new value each time.
+Also believe to have fixed them.
+Still need to fix decimals, percent, number limiter, add backspace, and add keyboard functionality